jburger/jburger.github.io/_posts/2016-12-17-docker-registry-comparison.md

 ![Setup a private container registry](/assets/ACS-create.gif)

+_please use more sensible names than I did_

 Before you push your first image - you need to grab your connection details from the portal

 ![Get your admin credentials for the service](/assets/acs-admin-user.png)